wpzoom/inspiro-starter-sites/readme.txt

 - **Freelancer (One-page)** | [View Demo](https://demo.wpzoom.com/inspiro-lite-freelancer/)
 - **Freelancer (One-page) #2** | [View Demo](https://demo.wpzoom.com/inspiro-lite-freelancer-blocks/)

-Whether you're creating a blog, an online store, or a portfolio, Inspiro Starter Sites helps you get started with a professional design.
+Whether you're building a business site, an online store, a blog, or a portfolio, Inspiro Starter Sites helps you launch a professional WordPress website fast.

 = FEATURES =
-- Easy import of starter templates
-- Pre-designed layouts for blogs, portfolios, e-commerce, and more
+- **One-click demo import** of full starter sites — pages, media, widgets, menus and customizer settings
+- **20+ free website templates** for business, portfolio, WooCommerce shops, food & restaurant, medical, finance, charity, events, fitness and more
-- Compatibility with the WordPress block editor and Elementor
+- Demos for both the **Gutenberg block editor** and **Elementor** page builder
+- **WooCommerce-ready** starter sites for online stores
+- Filter starter sites by **page builder** and **category** to find the right demo template fast
+- Required plugins are detected and installed automatically during import
+- 100% free starter templates — no sign-up required

 = How does it work? =